 China took control of the Paracel islands after a bloody naval battle in 1974.

 Beijing's claims in the South China Sea overlap with those of ASEAN members Vietnam, the Philippines, Malaysia and Brunei.
 All four are seeking multilateral talks to resolve the disputes.
-But Beijing has said it will only hold one-on-one negotiations.
+Beijing has said, however, it will hold only one-on-one negotiations.